 Wear masks with more than two layers over their nose and mouth that fits snugly against the sides of the face.
 Bring a spare mask (or a few) in case yours gets wet from moist breath or snow/rain, or if someone else forgets theirs.

-Avoid shouting, cheering loudly or singing.
+Avoid shouting, cheering loudly, or singing.
 We get mad at Coach K too!
 Hold in those hollers and instead clap, stomp your feet or use handheld noisemakers.

 Remember that people without symptoms as well as those with a recent negative test can still spread COVID.

-Wash your hands often with soap for at least 20 seconds – especially after blowing nose, coughing, sneezing, and visiting with others, as well as before eating.
+Wash your hands often with soap for at least 20 seconds – especially after blowing your nose, coughing, sneezing, and visiting with others, as well as before eating.

-Avoid touching your face including mask, eyes, nose and mouth.
+Avoid touching your face including mask, eyes, nose, and mouth.